How Mali's 'Black Panther' became a football icon

 He eventually reached Liberia, where he was mugged of all his possessions, save for the all-important flight ticket sent by Saint-Etienne.

-Upon arrival, the letter of introduction sent by the club persuaded a local taxi driver to believe the young African and take him over 500km to St Etienne, where an official paid a fare of nearly $1,400 dollars today.
+Upon arrival, the letter of introduction sent by the club persuaded a local taxi driver to believe the young African and take him over 500km to Saint-Etienne, where an official paid a fare that would total nearly $1,400 (£1,100) today.

 It was arguably the best money the club has ever spent.